China Tariffs Guide // How to Find Tariffs and Calculate Customs Fees

 HOW TO FIND REGULATORY ISSUES WITH YOUR PRODUCT

-Looking up regulatory issues tends to be the hardest aspect of the validation step.
-There isn’t a centralized database for the regulations needed for each product.
+Identifying regulatory issues tends to be the most challenging aspect of the validation step.
+There is no centralized database for the regulations required for each product.

-The US’s best resource is Customs and Borders Protection (CBP), which publishes several guides across a huge range of products and classifications.
-Not sure if what you are importing is a bolt or a screw?
+The US’s best resource is Customs and Border Protection (CBP), which publishes several guides across a huge range of products and classifications.
+Are you unsure whether what you are importing is a bolt or a screw?
 They have a guide for that.
-Are you imported mittens?
-Figure out how they are made because if they are crocheted or knitted, then surprise!
+Are you importing mittens?
+Figure out how they are made, because if they are crocheted or knitted, then you'll be surprised!
 You’re getting tariffs!
 You’re going to want to sit down for this one.
 Ready?
-Check out this groundbreaking decision on The difference between candle holders and decorative glass!
+Discover this groundbreaking decision on the distinction between candle holders and decorative glass!

-To add further complications, agencies such as the FDA and FCC regulate importing goods but defer the enforcement to CBP.
+To add further complications, agencies such as the FDA and FCC regulate the importation of goods but defer enforcement to CBP.
 If you are importing anything relating to health or food, it’s most likely subject to FDA approval or regulations.
-If you Import an electronic item, particularly one with radio waves, including but not limited to cellular, wifi, or Bluetooth, you need to get FCC approval.
-If you are importing natural food items, the Department of Agriculture regulates it, but it may also be subject to the FDA.
+If you import an electronic item, particularly one that emits radio waves, including but not limited to cellular, Wi-Fi, or Bluetooth devices, you need to obtain FCC approval.
+If you are importing natural food items, the Department of Agriculture regulates them, but they may also be subject to the FDA.
 More agencies have regulations, but the FCC and FDA are the two we encounter the most.
 Ultimately, it’s up to you to research and find out the regulations.

-The CBP is the agency in charge of clearing goods for export, so it is the final authority on this issue.
+The CBP is the agency responsible for clearing goods for export, and therefore, it is the final authority on this issue.
 If unsure, you can message the CBP and request a letter to classify or clarify the goods.
 However, now, the government and CBP are shut down and are not responding to any requests.
 Even when the agency is open, there is no guarantee that it will respond; if it does, the response can take weeks.
-So, we recommend you research yourself.
+Therefore, we recommend that you research this yourself.

 You can go to Customs and Border Protection’s website and see the full list of guides. https://www.cbp.gov/trade/rulings/informed-compliance-publications